patnaka/data-portfolios/adidas-sales-analysis/README.md

 ## 🔰 Insights

+- Sales were influenced by seasonality, and certain product categories outperformed the average.
 - **Men’s Street Footwear** generated the highest revenue
 - Sales increased significantly in 2021 compared to 2020
 - The **Western region** showed higher sales concentration